 Once a fracture has been ruled out, sports injury treatment using the P.R.I.C.E. principle should be utilized.
-For a first degree sprain, the athlete should protect the injured finger with a buddy tape job for the first 48 – 72 hours.
 Ice can be applied for twenty minutes every two hours either through the use of a small ice pack or cold water immersion.

-Cold water immersion is effective treatment for a sprained finger because the cold water can surround all of the injured area rather than just one side of the finger as in the application of an ice pack.
-Cold water immersion can easily be accomplished with the use of a large cup, water, and the addition of some ice.
+Coldwater immersion is an effective treatment for a sprained finger because the cold water can surround all of the injured area rather than just one side of the finger as in the application of an ice pack.
+Coldwater immersion can easily be accomplished with the use of a large cup, water, and the addition of some ice.

 The athlete places the object in his/her hand and gently squeezes.
 This exercise increases both the range of motion of the joint plus the strength of the muscles in and around the injured joint.
 The athlete gradually squeezes the ball and then relaxes.
 This can be performed ten times every hour.